azoitl/dinasore/README.md

 <!---
 ## Features
-- [x] Communication between the DINASORE and the 4DIAC-IDE
+- [x] Communication between the DINASORE and the 4diac IDE
 - [x] Encapsulation of a function block inside the DINASORE
 - [x] Execution of multiple function blocks inside the DINASORE
 - [x] Distributed execution of a configuration across the network
-- [x] Monitoring of all function blocks using the watch option at the 4DIAC-IDE
+- [x] Monitoring of all function blocks using the watch option at the 4diac IDE
 - [x] Remote stop of a configuration that is running
 - [x] Docker integration
 - [x] Opc-Ua integration